CLASSES

 Questions?
 Need placement advice?
 Contact Education Director Sally Lieberman at education@sokolmn.org.

-Beginning Slovak, Online
+Beginning Slovak Year One, Online

 Instructor: George Hoffman (Click to read profile)